Varun487/VidDoc/README.md

 - Handle cases of wrong password or username
 - Redirect to login in case a user is already registered

+###### NOTE: Doctors can only be added to the database through admin and cannot register through the registration form

 ## Appointments
 ###### Varun Seshu
 - Booking new appointments